Mapping Innovation Across the Mountain State

 Microgrid revenue reinvestment — Data center tax revenue flows 50% to income tax reduction, 30% to host county, 10% per-capita statewide, and 5% each to grid stabilization and economic grants.Source: Governor's Office →

-Top 10 WV cities by population — innovation data incoming
+Top 10 WV cities by population — innovation stories now tracking

 Hub 06 — Mid-Ohio Valley